Astemes/astemes-mocking-exercise/docs/20_Exercise 1/Exercise 1.md

 ![First test failing](./img/Test1-1-failing.png)

 View the description reported by the mock verification and make sure you understand how this test works.
+If it is unclear, please refer to the [LMock Documentation](https://lmock.astemes.com/).
 The test can, of course, not pass yet as we have nothing acting on the I2C Bus, so the declared expectation cannot be fulfilled.

 After some work we have finally arrived at a failing test that actually tests something useful.